17media/vmo-lib/README.md

 - offline
   - offlineNormal: no team pk leaderboard, only boards with transition
-  - offlineTeam(TBD): team pk leaderboard without transition but every leaderboards should scroll at the same time
+  - offlineTeam: team pk leaderboard without transition but every leaderboards should scroll at the same time
-- online(TBD)
+- online

 ### playground